-Similar to vaping, not many studies have been conducted on how smoking weed affects acne.
-Some sources claim that weed itself doesn’t increase acne, but eating a bunch of greasy or sugary foods because of “the munchies” can, but as we’ve already investigated, the link between acne and diet is also tenuous and under-researched.
+As with vaping, not many studies have been conducted on how smoking weed affects acne.
+Some sources claim that weed itself doesn’t increase acne, but eating a bunch of greasy or sugary foods because of “the munchies” can.
+As we’ve already intimated, though, the link between acne and diet is tenuous and under-researched.

-Does Sweat Cause Acne?
+Does Sweat Cause Pimples?

-Is It Possible to Get “Pillowcase Acne”?
+Is It Possible To Get “Pillowcase Acne”?